 Tweak it by clicking on Ribbon Display Option and selecting Auto-hide Ribbon.
 That’s the little arrow next to the minimize button on top.

-Distraction free reading is a more specialized feature in Word 2013 (though, it was there in Word 2010, too).
+Distraction free reading is a more specialized feature in Word 2013 and 2016, though, it was there in Word 2010, too.
 Designed for touch-enabled tablets, the Read Mode works well on an everyday laptop as well.
 Access it just as quickly with an ALT + W-F (Press W & F simultaneously).

 Optionally, use the default buttons: